-If you’re concerned about the safety of your parent living alone, or if your parent requires more assistance than you can provide at home, it may be time to look for an assisted living community.
-In an assisted living community, residents live independently but receive assistance with daily activities such as medication management, grooming, bathing, and getting dressed.
+If you’re concerned about the safety of your parent living alone, or if your parent requires more daily assistance than you can provide, it may be wise to begin looking at an assisted living community.
+In assisted living, residents live independently but receive assistance with daily activities such as medication management, grooming, bathing, and getting dressed.

-Researching and touring assisted living communities can be an overwhelming and confusing process for older adults and their families alike.
-You’ll find that there are many options to choose from, and every community is different!
+Researching and touring assisted living communities can be overwhelming for older adults and their families alike.
+You’ll find that there are many locations to choose from, and every community is different!

 As you start the assisted living search, asking the right questions can help you narrow down your choices and find the right option for your loved one.

-Here are five questions to ask when choosing an assisted living community:
+Read on to learn the five questions to ask when choosing an assisted living community.

 Is the community non-profit or for-profit?

-When researching assisted living communities near you, pay attention to how the facility is operated and structured.
-The majority of assisted living communities are for-profit, and most are part of large, national corporate chains.
-On the other hand, non-profit assisted living communities are owned by private groups and are often affiliated with faith-based organizations.
+As you visit different assisted living communities, pay attention to how the facility is operated and funded.
+The majority of assisted living communities are for-profit, with most being part of large, national corporate chains.
+Non-profit assisted living communities on the other hand are owned by private groups and are often affiliated with faith-based organizations.

 Non-profit assisted living communities are held to the same high standards and regulations as for-profit facilities.
-But, unlike for-profit assisted living communities, which are typically driven by how much revenue they can earn, non-profit communities are driven by an overall mission to serve others.
+But, unlike for-profit assisted living communities, which are revenue and earnings-driven, non-profit communities are guided by an overall mission to serve others.
 As you compare your options, make sure you read about each community’s mission, history, and reputation.
 It’s important to find a community that aligns with your family’s values and needs.